Australia Starts Here

 The Bottom Line

-There’s no one way to approach planning an Australia 2 month itinerary, but no matter what sort of trip you want to take, this post is the place to start.
+There’s no one way to approach planning an Australia 2 month itinerary (let alone a 3 month trip around Australia itinerary) but no matter what sort of trip you want to take, this post is the place to start.
 From Sydney and Melbourne in the south to the Great Barrier Reef in the north, I break down the best of Australia with entertaining flair so that you can quickly understand what to see—and what to skip when you see Australia for a month (or maybe longer).
 Still feel flummoxed about your month in Australia?
 Commission a custom Australia itinerary when you hire me as your Travel Coach!